aahan0511/the2048game/README.md

 > You win when you reach 2048.

 > The game ends when you have no empty spaces left and also no moves left.

+> You may even press the END button, or `esc` to clear the game, and save your score.

 ## Installation